In this article:

 Hotspots are hidden if the publication becomes smaller:

 If the publications becomes even smaller (400 x 400 pixels or less), the bottom bar with the Open button disappears as well.
 Because the content is hardly visible anymore at this scale we recommend to use an image or animation instead, and link it to a new landing page where the publication is embedded as large as possible.

-Even though it is possible to embed and load multiple publications on a single page, this can have a negative impact on the way your publications are tracked and any reporting you based on this.
+Even though it is possible to embed and load multiple publications on a single page, we recommend to embed one publication per page.
+Loading multiple publication on the same page can have a negative impact on the way your publications are tracked and any reporting or dashboards you have set up.

 Increased bounce rate